-- If the catheter is not to be used immediately for treatment, follow the suggested catheter patency guidelines. - To maintain patency between treatments, a heparin lock must be created in each lumen of the catheter. - Follow hospital protocol for heparin concentration. - 1.
-Draw heparin into two syringes, corresponding to the amount designated on the arterial and venous extensions.
-Assure that the syringes are free of air. - Remove end caps from the extensions. - Attach a syringe containing heparin solution to the female luer of each extension. - 4.
-Open extension clamps. - 5.
-Aspirate to insure that no air will be forced into the patient. - Inject heparin into each lumen using quick bolus technique.
+If the catheter is not to be used immediately for treatment, follow the suggested catheter patency guidelines.

+To maintain patency between treatments, a heparin lock must be created in each lumen of

+Follow hospital protocol for heparin

+- 1. Draw heparin into syringes, corresponding to the amount designated on each extension.
+Assure that the syringes are free of air. - Remove injection caps from the extensions. - Attach a syringe containing heparin solution 3. to the female luer of each extension. - 4.
+Open extension clamps - Aspirate to insure that no air will be forced into the patient. - Inject heparin into each lumen using quick 6. bolus technique.